andrea-pisaturo/andrea-pisaturo/README.md

 ---

-I'm a Computer Engineering student at the University of Salerno, currently pursuing my Master's degree.
+I'm a Computer Engineering student at the University of Salerno, currently pursuing my Master's Degree with a specialization in Cybersecurity.

-I am interested in the design and implementation of secure software systems, with a focus on blockchain technologies, access control, cybersecurity and applied artificial intelligence.
+During my academic journey, I developed a strong interest in cybersecurity, applied artificial intelligence, and the design of secure and reliable software systems.
+I am particularly interested in both offensive and defensive security, with a focus on penetration testing, Active Directory security, vulnerability assessment, network and system security, and application security.

-I enjoy working on projects that combine software engineering, security analysis and practical implementation, from smart contracts and decentralized systems to mobile applications and machine learning prototypes.
+I enjoy working on projects that combine software engineering, security analysis, and practical implementation, ranging from smart contracts and decentralized systems to adversarial machine learning, mobile applications, and secure software architectures.

 ---

 ## Main interests

+- Cybersecurity and vulnerability assessment
 - Secure software design and threat modeling
 - Penetration testing and Active Directory security
 - Blockchain and smart contract development